Ozone therapy: Regulation and ethics

 The FDA prohibits the medical use of ozone "in any medical condition for which there is no proof of safety and effectiveness", stating that "ozone is a toxic gas with no known useful medical application in specific, adjunctive, or preventive therapy.
 For ozone to be germicidal, it must be present in a concentration far greater than that which can be safely tolerated by man and animals."

 Beginning in 1991 the FDA has prosecuted and sent to jail several people presenting themselves as medical doctors and selling ozone therapy products as a medical cure or operating medical clinics using ozone therapy for healing human illness.
 Arrests following similar activity have been made in other countries as well, including Uganda and Thailand.

 Ozone therapy is sold as an expensive alternative cancer treatment in Germany.
 David Gorski has described the practice as "pure quackery".
 Proponents of the therapy falsely claim it is a recognized therapy there, but the German medical establishment has not approved ozone therapy.

 In 2009, a panel of experts consulted by Forbes recommended that ozone therapy be included on a "list of the most egregious, dangerous, aggressively marketed health scams."

+In Turkey, the Regulation on Traditional and Complementary Medicine Practices, published in the Official Gazette No. 29158 dated October 27, 2014, provided a legal basis for these practices; the Regulation also stipulates that "no claims may be made that such practices will eliminate a disease or provide a cure on their own."

 Ozone therapy was banned in Malaysia in 2017.
 The Malaysian Health Ministry determined that the treatment could cause serious harm and had no scientific support as a treatment for any condition.

 On 7 August 2023, the Brazilian government legalized ozone therapy as a complementary therapy, ignoring a request for veto due to lack of scientific evidence made in an open letter from the Brazilian National Academy of Medicine.